Whisperrr/SensitivityRandomizer/README.md

 **By: Whisper & El Bad**

-**Note** - Known issue: If you click *within* the Sensitivity Randomizer window when open, this can freeze your mouse until potentially a manual restart.
+**Note** - Known issue: If you click *within* the Sensitivity Randomizer window when open, this can sometimes freeze your mouse until potentially a manual restart.
 A fix for this issue can be found in [4) Fix for Mouse Freeze Issue](#fix-for-mouse-freeze-issue).

 ## Overview